Inviting Andy to Speak

 Do you work through a speakers’ bureau?

 I work directly with event organizers through the whole planning process so we can communicate and coordinate most effectively.
 No agents are involved.
-The best way to begin the conversation is with email to andy at culture-making dot com.
+The best way to begin the conversation is with email to andy at praxislabs dot org.

 What is your availability?

-Unfortunately, I have to decline the great majority of invitations.
-My travel and speaking calendar is full through 2018, and I am only accepting very limited engagements in 2019 and beyond.
+My travel and speaking calendar is almost entirely full through 2019.
+For 2020 and beyond, invitations will be considered on a quarterly basis nine to twelve months before the event date (e.g., early March 2019 for invitations in the first quarter of 2020).
 I give strong preference to invitations that aren’t just “hit-and-run” speaking to large audiences but include intensive personal interaction with smaller groups, especially young adults who are intentional about their own and others’ growth.

 How much do you charge?